Contact Our Raptor Team at: 970-222-0322

 When to Take Action:

-- The bird is in obvious danger from a predator or has been caught by one
+- The raptor is in danger from another predator (like dogs or cats) or has been caught by one.

-- The parents have been killed or seriously injured
+- The parents of a baby/immature raptor have been killed or seriously injured.

-- The bird has its eyes closed and does not respond to your presence.
+- The raptor is unresponsive (has its eyes closed and does not respond to your presence).

 When to Observe:

-- Watch from a distance and check periodically to see if the bird has moved.
+Here are some situations you might want to just observe for awhile before calling for help.
+You should watch from a distance and check periodically to see if the raptor has moved.

-- When young raptors are learning to fly, their early flights are not graceful and can get them into trouble.
-If a young raptor seems healthy, has some adult looking feathers (not ALL downy and white) and the parents are seen nearby, you can try to carefully place it back in the lower branches of a shrub or tree.
+- You can try to carefully place young raptors back in the lower branches of a shrub or tree.
 It is not true that the parent birds will abandon young if they have been touched by humans, although parents may abandon a nest in an area where there is continual disturbance.

 Sometimes, well meaning people will collect a bird they believe orphaned, not realizing the parents are watching.
 Before removing a bird from its home, observe and watch for parents returning with food.
 REMEMBER: A young raptor’s best chance of survival is to be raised by its wild parents.